MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 1. A security engineer generates a certificate for the custom domain that the workload uses, and saves it in an Azure key vault.
 You can obtain a valid certificate from a well-known [certification authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
 2. A platform engineer specifies the necessary information in the *main.bicepparams* Bicep parameters file and deploys the Bicep templates to create the Azure resources.
 The necessary information includes:
    - A prefix for the Azure resources.
-   - The name and resource group of the existing Azure Key Vault that holds the TLS certificate for the workload hostname and the Azure Front Door custom domain.
+   - The name and resource group of the existing Azure Key Vault that holds the TLS certificate for the workload hostname and the Application Gateway listener custom domain.
 3. You can configure the [deployment script][azure-deployment-script] to install the following packages to your AKS cluster.
 For more information, check the parameters section of the Bicep module.
    - **[Prometheus][prometheus] and [Grafana][grafana] using the [Prometheus community Kubernetes Helm charts](https://prometheus-community.github.io/helm-charts/)**: By default, this sample configuration doesn't install Prometheus and Grafana to the AKS cluster.
 Instead, it installs [Azure Managed Prometheus][azure-prometheus] and [Azure Managed Grafana][azure-grafana].
    - [**cert-manager**](https://cert-manager.io/docs/): Certificate Manager isn't necessary in this sample, as both the Application Gateway and NGINX ingress controller use a pre-uploaded TLS certificate from Azure Key Vault.
    - **[NGINX ingress controller][nginx] via a Helm chart**: If you use the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon], you don't need to install another instance of the NGINX ingress controller via Helm.
 4. The Application Gateway Listener retrieves the TLS certificate from Azure Key Vault.
-5. The [Kubernetes ingress][kubernetes-ingress] object usesthe certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.
+5. The [Kubernetes ingress][kubernetes-ingress] object uses the certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.
 4. The Application Gateway Listener retrieves the TLS certificate from Azure key Vault.
 5. The [Kubernetes ingress][kubernetes-ingress] object utilizes the certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.